This Article is an Introduction to Legislation

 Many of these requirements concerning the administration and storage of medicines are likely to be outlined in relevant policy and guidance issued by the state or territory departments of education (or other relevant state or territory departments).
 Schools should comply with relevant policy and guidance as required in each state and territory, but note that such policy and guidance may not always address some of the more specific factors that require attention in the context of supporting students with type 1 diabetes in the school setting.

-(For a student with type 1 diabetes, this information will be detailed in the diabetes management plan signed off by the health professional, and provides additional instructions for administering the medicine, which may not be outlined on the label of the medicine).
+(For a student with type 1 diabetes this information will be detailed in the diabetes management plan signed off by the health professional, and provides additional instructions for administering the medication, which may not be outlined on the label of the medication).